 LDLA accepts email submissions only, so please follow the directions below closely.
 We do our best to answer every query letter within 2-4 weeks.
 If you receive a manuscript request, response time is closer to 8-10 weeks.
 Please wait to follow up until after the full length of time has elapsed.
 However, if you receive an offer of representation from another agent, please let us know immediately so we can respond within the timeframe you require.

-*If you are querying after a Twitter pitch contest such as #pitmad or #DVpit, and more than one LDLA agent has favorited your tweet, please feel free to query simultaneously.
+*If you are querying after a Twitter pitch contest such as #pitmad or #DVpit, and more than one LDLA agent has liked your tweet, you may query simultaneously.
 We just ask that you let us know if more than one of us is considering your project.

 Send a concise email query letter to: QUERIES [at] LDLAINC [dot] COM